TRILL: Competitors

-The IEEE 802.1aq standard (Shortest Path Bridging – SPB) is considered the major competitor of TRILL.
+During its development, the IEEE 802.1aq standard (Shortest Path Bridging – SPB) was considered the major competitor of TRILL.
 As one 2011 book noted, "the evaluation of relative merits and difference of the two standards proposals is currently a hotly debated topic in the networking industry."
+Neither standard has seen significant adoption, in contrast to more recent overlay approaches such as EVPN.